Path Dependence under Adaptive AI Delegation: Details for ODE from Section

 In this section, we first derive a dynamics from the learning procedure, and then show that the dynamics tracks to ODE \eqref{eq:ODE}.
-Finally, we prove some basic properties of ODE \eqref{eq:ODE}, which are omitted in the main body.
+Finally, we prove some basic properties of ODE \eqref{eq:ODE}.
 Table \ref{tab:notation} summarizes notations used in this paper.